rohithajith/review-help/README.md

 ## Technologies Used
 - **Frontend**: React
 - **Backend**: Node.js/Express
-- **Database**: MongoDB
+- **Database**: SQLite

 ## Setup Instructions

 ### Prerequisites
 - Node.js and npm installed on your machine.
-- MongoDB installed and running locally or a MongoDB Atlas account.
+- SQLite3 installed and the database file (reviewapp.db) will be created automatically.

 ### Backend Setup
 1. Navigate to the backend directory: